Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 \end{aligned}
 $$

-for which there are $N$ terms, thus
+computing $N$ such terms would require

 $$
 \begin{aligned}